 - Walk through assigned spaces with custodial account representatives on a regular basis to verify all work is being completed according to established and documented expectations and evolving needs.

-Poor responsiveness can have serious financial implications, especially pertaining to outsourced services.
+Poor responsiveness can have serious financial implications, especially regarding outsourced services.

-According to a survey conducted by S4 Consulting, 41% of responding corporations reported breaking even or losing money, due to poor vendor responsiveness.
+According to a survey conducted by S4 Consulting, 41% of responding corporations reported breaking even or losing money, due to inadequate vendor responsiveness.

 Customers, by far and large, understand that unforeseen issues will arise that impact occupancy use.